-Western Springs College is on a journey to becoming a revolutionary new school.
-The rebuild currently underway will see 80% of our buildings replaced with state-of-the-art facilities, which will enhance the delivery of an already-outstanding education.
+Western Springs College is a revolutionary new school.
+80% of our buildings have been replaced with state-of-the-art facilities, which have enhanced the delivery of an already-outstanding education.

 Dance and Drama

 Dance and Drama students at WSC have the privilege of learning in a professional studio and performing throughout the year in the TAPAC Theatre, one of Auckland’s most popular performance and rehearsal spaces.